 3. Organize Into Sections

 Reorganize into logical sections so that you can see how the system works.
 Sections are the logical ways that you can group either activities or the common elements around the main actors in a system.
 Remember that this is not a process flow diagram.
 A process flow contains all elements and gets into a lot of detail.
-To create a system diagram for a business model you want to keep it high level and understand how value is created and exchanged.
+To create a system diagram as part of the business model process you want to keep it high level and understand how value is created and exchanged.

 Step 3.
 The Business Model Canvas

-The Spotify Business Model Canvas shows how the broader elements of the business come together.
+The Spotify Business Model Canvas shows the broader elements of the business model process come together.
 Often, I will use both methods to help review the logic and exchanges within a business model.

 In the rest of this article, I will walk you through the main sections of the business model canvas as a start point and then start to look at easy ways to harness the power of recombination.